textileio/community/docs/policies/privacy.md

 -   The identifier you register with.
 -   The email contact address of any developer you invite to an organization.
--   Encrypted or decrypted contents of ThreadsDB.
+-   Encrypted or decrypted contents of ThreadDB.
 -   Encrypted or decrypted contents of Buckets.

 1. Transient information